The MBB consulting journey is challenging and treacherous

 2. Manage Your Career Proactively

-So, it is a necessary evil that you need to learn.
+It’s a necessary evil you must learn.

-This is what Tim taught me.
-Not just how to survive but how to thrive in consulting.
+This is what Tim taught me, not just how to survive but how to thrive in consulting.

 The best articles to start reading: